 This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
 For complete information, please see our affiliate disclaimer here.

-Where is Eagle Rock?
+Where is Eagle Rock Royal National Park?

-How to get to Wattamolla Car Park?
+How to Get to Wattamolla Car Park?

 - Total distance: 9 kilometers.